Run a baker node on Docker#

 into the environment section of the node service section of the file.

 When you’ve placed the file in the appropriate directory, start the node again in the same way as the first time, e.g., docker-compose -f testnet-node.yaml up.
-The node will automatically start baking when the baker is included in the bakers for the current epoch.
+The node will automatically start producing blocks when the validator is included in the validators for the current epoch.

-In the Desktop Wallet, Concordium Wallet for Mobile, and Concordium Legacy Wallet, a bread icon is added to the account associated with the baker node.
-The bread icon appears as soon as the transaction has been submitted.
+In the wallets, a badge is added to the account associated with the validator node.
+The badge appears as soon as the transaction has been submitted.
 That is, before the two epochs have elapsed.